Edit : We managed to distribute the first round in Eldoret, Kenya in October 2017.

 School girls who are on their periods and cannot afford to have sanitary products resort to unhygienic ways to minimize staining with chicken feathers, old mattresses or old pieces of cloth.
 Some have no choice but to skip school days due to infections or sheer fear of soiling their uniforms, leading to loss of mobility and dignity for these young angels.

-As an average Singaporean, I never had an issue with going to primary or secondary school, let alone my education being hindered by not being able to afford sanitary pads.
+As an average Singaporean, I never had an issue with going to school, let alone my education being hindered by not being able to afford sanitary pads.
 Understandably, it was hard for me to grasp the gravity of the issue when I first learnt about it from my local Kenyan friend.
 However, as she explained to me in greater details and after further research, I understood that families prioritise basic needs such as food and cannot afford to budget for these needs concurrently.
 As these needs are seen as secondary, it ends up leaving the girls in dark moments during those days of the month.

 Here’s what we’re doing about it